 Root Cause Tip: Root Cause = Sabotage?
 Can There Be a Case Where There Are No Root Causes Under Management’s Control?

-Here’s the YouTube Video of the start of the fire (from a security camera) …
+Here’s the YouTube Video about the fire …

 Analysis shows that a military flare what shot over the building, exploded, and landed on the building.
 It started a fire that caused $50 million in damage.

 The police say there is no indication that the military fired any flare so they are looking at this fire as a crime.
 (The Wisconsin fire marshal announced a reward of up to $16,000 for information leading to the arrest and conviction of the person or people responsible for the fire.)